-Fibromyalgia is a complex condition with many different factors that can to contribute to it in different people.
-In my experience most people with fibromyalgia will improve when these factors are addressed.
+Fibromyalgia is a complex condition with many different factors that can contribute to it in different people.
+In my experience, most people with fibromyalgia will improve when these factors are addressed.
 The most common factors are as follows:

 Natural fibromyalgia treatment should begin with identifying and treating the underlying causes that can contribute to fibromyalgia.
 Specifically, I recommend:

 Adequate thyroid hormone is crucial for the proper function of the body’s mitochondria.
-Mitochondria are the power plants in our cells that produce our energy.
+As we all learned in high school biology, mitochondria are the powerhouses in our cells that produce our energy.
 Mitochondrial dysfunction is thought to play a central role in fibromyalgia.

 Low adrenal gland function is also a common contributor to fibromyalgia.
 This can occur as a result of chronic stress, excessive caffeine intake, toxic exposure, and other factors.
 Fatigue is usually the most significant symptom from low adrenal function.
 There are good tests available for this condition, the best of which is a salivary test to measure the adrenal hormone cortisol.
 Treatment usually includes taking an adrenal glandular supplement that replaces the missing adrenal hormones in combination with herbal medicines such as licorice, ashwaganda, ginseng, rhodiola, and others that help to protect and restore adrenal function.